 In accordance with the Data Protection Act 1998 and Access to Health Records Act, patients may request to see their medical records.
 Such requests should be made through the Practice Manager and we may charge an administration fee.
 No information will be released without the patient's consent unless we are legally obliged to do so.

 We make every effort to give the best service possible to every patient who attends our practice.

 However, we are aware that things can go wrong and a patient may feel that they have a genuine cause for complaint.
 If this is so, we would like the opportunity to look into your concerns and discuss this with you so we can look into it as quickly as we can and make changes if possible.

-If you would like to discuss any concerns or complaints, please ring or write to the Practice Manager.
+If you would like to discuss any concerns or complaints, please write to the Practice Manager.
 Further written information is available about the complaints procedure from reception.

 A zero tolerance policy towards violent, threatening and abusive behaviour is now in place throughout the NHS.

 The doctors, nurses and staff in this practice have the right to do their work in an environment free from violent, threatening or abusive behaviour and everything will be done to protect that right.